iter8-tools/iter8/doc_files/platforms/redhat_openshift.md

 ### Install the iter8 analytics service

 Download and untar the [helm chart](https://github.com/iter8-tools/iter8-analytics/releases/download/v0.2.1/iter8-analytics-helm-chart.tar) for the iter8-analytics service.
-The following options can be used to generate the needed yaml.
+The following options can be used to generate the needed YAML.
 Note that a password is needed to access Prometheus.
 In the case of the default install, this password is in the secret `htpasswd` in the namespace where Istio is installed.

 ```bash
 REPO=iter8/iter8-analytics